|1994 Copa Libertadores|

 GK: Miguel Marín (Argentina)

 Marín began his career with Vélez Sarsfield, where his club won its first ever Championship in 1968.
 Marín played for Cruz Azul of Mexico form 1971 until he retired in 1980, appearing in 309 Primera División de México matches.
-Marín was selected in the Argentina national football team squad for the 1964 Summer Olympics in Tokyo, but did not appear in any matches.
+Marín represented Argentina for the 1964 Summer Olympics in Tokyo, but did not appear in any matches.
 He also made two appearances for the senior side.

 RB/RW: Fabián Cubero (Argentina)